 How long will it last?

-Samsung’s Chromebook Pro represents the next major step for Chromebooks.
-It’s already built with some of the newest hardware available, and a rich feature set that you can expect to define the category for years to come.
-At launch, the Samsung Chromebook Pro and Plus are better equipped than any other Chromebook on the market to accept new features and software.
+Samsung’s Chromebook Pro represented a major step for Chromebooks.
+Its hardware is still relatively current, and it boast a rich feature set that you can expect to define the category for years to come.
+At launch, the Samsung Chromebook Pro is better equipped than any other Chromebook on the market to accept new features and software.

 Should you buy it?